 I often find piano teaching to be difficult.
-Each student comes to you as an individual learner, with different needs than the next child.
+Each student comes to you as an individual learner, with different needs from the next child.
 What motivates one student doesn’t motivate the next.
 What’s hard for one kid is simple for the next, and vice versa.
 Fortunately, there is an amazing community of teachers who offer lots of piano teaching resources, much of it free.

 I explore for inspiration on the Web in several different ways.
 Much of it comes through Webinars from the Music Teachers National Association, to which I belong.
 When I find a good site, I’ll click links that lead me to find other great sites.
 If I’m looking for something specific, I often find it just through a Google search.